Root-vb/android-guidelines/Project Guidelines.md

     // Unit tests dependencies
     testCompile 'org.robolectric:robolectric:3.0'

-Both of these approaches makes it easy to locate specific dependencies when required as it keeps dependency declarations both clean and tidy 🙌
+Both of these approaches makes it easy to locate specific dependencies when required as it keeps dependency declarations both clean and tidy.

 ### 3.1.3 Independent Dependencies